Reporting Services report server

 For content related to previous versions of SQL Server Reporting Services, see SQL Server Reporting Services 2014.

 Learn about the central piece of a SQL Server Reporting Services installation.
 It consists of a processing engine along with extensions to add functionality.

 Reporting Services integration with SharePoint is no longer available after SQL Server 2016.

 A Reporting Services report server runs in one of two deployment modes; Native mode or SharePoint mode.
 See the Feature Comparison of SharePoint and Native Mode section for a comparison of features.

-Installation: For information on Reporting Services installation, see the following:
+Installation: For information on Reporting Services installation, see Install Reporting Services.

 Processing engines (processors) are the core of the report server.
 The processors support the integrity of the reporting system and cannot be modified or extended.
 Extensions are also processors, but they perform very specific functions.
 Reporting Services includes one or more default extensions for every type of supported extension.
 You can add custom extensions to a report server.
 Doing so allows you to extend a report server to support features that are not supported out of the box; examples of custom functionality might include support for single sign-on technologies, report output in application formats that are not already handled by the default rendering extensions, and report delivery to a printer or application.